DreamBrookTech/PhDBot-Classroom/README.md

 docker tag image_name username/repository:tag
 ```

-Here's how this command will look for my case:
+Here's how this command will look in our current case:

 ```
-docker tag react-akash-project kapitoshko/react-akash-project:v1.0
+docker tag react-akash-project dreambrooktech/phdbot-classroom:v0.1
 ```

 To upload the image to Docker Hub, execute the following command: